Isiah Kiner-Falefa Player Props: Yankees vs. White Sox

 White Sox Pitching Rankings

-- The pitching staff for the White Sox has a collective 9.5 K/9, the fifth-best in the league.
+- The pitching staff for the White Sox has a collective 9.5 K/9, the fourth-best in the league.

-- The White Sox's 4.70 team ERA ranks 26th across all league pitching staffs.
+- The White Sox's 4.70 team ERA ranks 25th across all MLB pitching staffs.

-- The White Sox allow the second-most home runs in baseball (86 total, 1.4 per game).
+- The White Sox give up the second-most home runs in baseball (86 total, 1.4 per game).

-- In his last appearance on Wednesday, the right-hander went four innings against the Los Angeles Angels, allowing eight earned runs while surrendering eight hits.
+- The right-hander last pitched on Wednesday, May 31 against the Los Angeles Angels, when he tossed four innings, allowing eight earned runs while giving up eight hits.

 © 2023 Data Skrive.
 All rights reserved.